Kimskogfelter/Dala-signal-konsult-ab/README.md

 ### STRUCTURE

-#### Home Page
+#### HOME PAGE

 - The first thing the users see it the beautiful slideshow of different animals they can encounter during the safaris
 - It got two different sections where users can read and look at images/video to get more information about what the Safari Retreat offers at the safari and retreat
 - Due to beautiful pictures and a color scheme that is calm and beautiful we want users to want to know more about what the Safari Retreat got to offer
 - The navigation menu at the top shows the three different sub-pages that users can visit

-#### Safari Gallery Page
+#### SAFARI GALLERY PAGE

 - Offers a beautiful gallery of photos from the different safari rides
 - Want users to be intriged to book a stay at the safari retreat

-#### Booking Page
+#### BOOKING PAGE

 - A very simple and easy page for the users to make the booking for the Safari Retreat
 - Users need to enter their first and lastname, email address and which date they want to arrive and return home
 - The booking page also got a thank you page when users submit their booking that says that the information about the booking is coming to the emailaddress and that they can call or email Safari Retreat if they got any questions

-#### Contact Us
+#### CONTACT US PAGE

 - A page where users can find information if they want to contact the Safari Retreat for some reasons.
 They can either call, email or type a message in a message box. - If the users do write a message and submit it they come to a thank you page who tells them that Safari Retreat will be in touch as soon as possible

 ### FEATURES

-#### Header and navigation bar/menu
+#### HEADER AND NAVIGATION BAR/MENU

 - The header is at the top of the website and contains the logo and the navigation bar/menu.
 For screens bigger then 768px you can see all the different navigation menus at the top at the right side of the header logo.
 - Users can easy find the websites different pages through the navigation menu where they can go to the Safari Gallery, Booking Page or Contact Us page.
 - The logo in the top left corner of the navigation bar is also a link to the home page.
 - The user can see both the logo and navigation menu easy because of the color scheme of darkgreen and white

 ![picture of the header and navigation bar for screens bigger then 768px](https://github.com/Kimskogfelter/Safari-Retreat/blob/main/assets/images/readme/header-and-navbar.jpg)